 Urban Big Data Centre

-Urban Big Data Centre (UBDC) is a research centre jointly funded by the ESRC and the University of Glasgow (UKRI ES/L011921/1), currently in its second phase (UKRI) of activity.
+The Urban Big Data Centre (UBDC) is jointly funded by the ESRC and the University of Glasgow (UKRI ES/L011921/1), and is currently in its second phase (UKRI) of activity.
 As an ESRC investment, it promotes the accessibility, use and upskilling around data to tackle social inequalities.
 UBDC launched in 2014 with workpackages focussing on Transport, Sustainability, Housing and Education, with Urban Governance and Urban Sensing & Analytics being added at the beginning of the second phase, and as a necessary response to circumstances, Urban Impacts of COVID-19 in early 2020.
 Work in each domain promotes the use of big and novel data, for innovative research, with the aim of improving social, economic and environmental well-being in our cities.
 The first phase of UBDC yielded 176 publications, 79 partnerships, 416 engagement activities, 55 policy related outputs, 19 databases/ models and 22 software/ technical products (see Research Fish for further details).

 The Education & Skills Workpackage has always centred on educational disadvantage, or marginalisation, embedded within place, its separate strands exploring Secondary Schools, Further Education, Higher Education and wider Learning City frameworks for educational inclusion in regional contexts.

 The workpackage team consists of Prof Catherine Lido, alongside Prof Mike Osborne, Prof Keith Kintrea, Dr Muir Houston and our Research Fellow Dr Phil Mason.
 We are complemented by three funded studentships for Colin Mack, Brittney Murphy and Barry Black.